wcm-io-caravan/caravan-io/http/README.md

 * [Netflix Ribbon](https://github.com/netflix/ribbon) for load balancing
 * [Reactive Java](https://github.com/ReactiveX/RxJava) for asynchronous interfaces

-Its target for REST communication, but can be used for other protocols as well (e.g. SOAP).
+It's targeted for REST communication, but can be used for other protocols as well (e.g. SOAP).